-Reinventing the music experience with an entirely new all-in-one physical & digital solution, and in turn, disrupt an industry.
+Reinventing the shared family music experience with an entirely new all-in-one physical & digital solution, and in turn disrupt an industry.

-At a time when music streaming had created a digital gap in the home and consumer electronics felt technical and masculine, this start-up had the mission to democratize music, and bring it back to its roots of being accessible and fun.
-A central focus revolved around simplicity, personality, and fostering deep emotional connections - bringing everyone together again through music.
+At the time music streaming had erupted and created a digital divide gap in the home.
+Consumer electronics all felt technical and masculine.
+This start-up had the mission to democratize music and bring personality back.
+Bringing back the ethos of music being accessible and fun for all family members.
+Our central focus revolved around simplicity, personality, and fostering deep emotional connections.

 Outcomes